spcaLA Volunteer FAQ

 I have been mandated to perform community service, can I do it at spcaLA?

 spcaLA cannot accommodate court-mandated community service.
-Likewise, we are unable to verify hours for off-site community service projects.

 Do you background check volunteers?